 Local authorities and NHS Boards have been working together over the last few years to develop services that support this, including Intermediate Care services, like reablement, hospital at home and more intensive home care services.

 Assessment for long-term complex clinical care is based around a single eligibility question: Can the individual’s care needs be properly met in any setting other than a hospital?

-If, following a full assessment, the person meets the criteria then they will be discharged from NHS care to a suitable community setting – home with support, a care home or supported accommodation.
+If an individual does not meet the eligibility question above they will be discharged from NHS care to a suitable community setting – home with support, a care home or supported accommodation.

 The assessment will be carried out by the responsible consultant or equivalent specialist, informed by the Multi-Disciplinary Team.
 The assessment should be carried out in partnership with the patient, family or carer, and their views and wishes should be taken into account.

 The assessment will help establish the best place for the person to have their clinical healthcare needs met.
 All options should be considered and the outcome of the process explained to the individual, their family and carer.

 Cost of care

 If a person is discharged from hospital, at this point the local authority's charging policies will apply, and the individual may have to contribute towards the cost of their care.

 The local authority will carry out a financial assessment, to work out how much someone needs to contribute towards care costs.
 Find out more: Care Information Scotland's financial assessment